lsst/dp1_lsst_io/docs/products/images/template_coadd.rst

 ----------

-The template coadd images are the result of :doc:`/processing/coaddition/index`, and they're used in :doc:`/processing/dia/index`.
+The template coadd images are the result of :doc:`/processing/coaddition/index`, and they are used in :doc:`/processing/dia/index`.

 Pixel data
 ----------